Cuthbert Christy: Christy commission

 Charles S. Johnson, a black American, was the United States representative.

 The former President Arthur Barclay represented Liberia.

 The commission began work on 8 April 1930.

 While Arthur Barclay remained in Monrovia for reasons of health, after six weeks Christy and Johnston left the capital and travelled first together, then separately, into the interior where they took testimony.
 They returned in July and conducted further interviews.

 Altogether the commission members heard 264 people including politicians, officials, chiefs and ordinary people.

-The result of the inquiries was an outspoken report submitted in September 1930.
+The result of the inquiries was a report submitted in September 1930.